 It took them a long time to reply back and say no.

-I applied through college or university and the process took a day – interviewed at Red Ventures in February 2011.
+I applied through college or university.
+The process took 1 day – interviewed at Red Ventures (Charlotte, NC) in February 2011.

 Two part interview.
 Behaviorial and then case interview.
 The case interview consisted of a chart in which a calling company displayed the conversion rates of four of its telephone operators ( in converting sales per phone call).
 Simple statistic questions were asked of the data.

 - Why is one telephone operator able to convert 4 calls into sales out of a total of 10 calls, compared to one of her peers who was able to convert 46 calls into sales out of a total of 521 calls?
 What might that telephone operator be doing differently in order to have such an abnormally high conversion rate ( but relatively low call volume)?
 1 Answer